graysurf/zsh-kit/README.md

 ## Philosophy

 No magic.
 Fully reproducible.
-Proudly minimal.
+Modular by design, manual by default.

 ## 🧑‍💻 Why I Made This